wavemotion-dave/ColecoDS/README.md

 * Tatung Einstein support.
 Only .COM files run and requires einstein.rom BIOS
 * Key map overhaul - you can now map any keyboard key to any NDS button.
 * Improved configuration of various machines - more games run including massive MTX improvements.
+* MTX MAGROM multi-cart is now supported!
+This provides 38 games in a 512K binary.
+Use ROM 1.05 or 1.05a.
 * Improved SVI emulation so games like Super Cross Force don't hang.
 * Numerous small cleanups under the hood.